Ancient Anna: Looking into the past

 - Use a video to show students their work.

-Students watch the video and discuss.
+Students watch the video and discuss it.
 Did we work well, both alone and in groups?
 Did we develop an interesting play?
 Were the characters convincing?
 Did we use appropriate voice and movement?
 Did we make good use of space?

 Assessment of students